oda-hub/hugo-odahub/content/docs/guide-ontology.md

 Sometimes, it is necessary to add a new `term`.
 In principle, Workflow Developer may add a new `term` at will - it is their own understanding of what is being labeled.
 But the term will not be fully used until it is related to other `terms` in the Ontology, which is done either automatically or by the Ontology Developers.

-Ontology Developers can improve the common ontology with http://webprotege.obsuks1.unige.ch .
+Core Ontology Developers can improve the common ontology with http://webprotege.obsuks1.unige.ch .

 There is also an experimental edit interface [here](https://odahub.io/ontology/webvowl/index.html#opts=cd=130;dd=10;editorMode=true;filter_disjoint=false;mode_multiColor=true;mode_pnp=true;), the edited result should be stored and uploaded manually.

+External ontology changes should be suggested in [here](https://github.com/oda-hub/ontology/issues/new).

 ## Ontology locations and versions